 Ask before touching any airplane that doesn't belong to you - the airplanes are not public property.
 Please don't lean against or set anything against an airplane at any time.
 Please respect other people's property as you would have them respect yours.

 Feel free to bring your lawn chair, blanket, umbrella, sunglasses, sunscreen, etc. People who choose to carry lawn chairs with them should be extra careful with them when near an airplane.
 However, while lawn chairs are allowed in the spectator area, they can pose a threat to airplanes when left unattended, especially on windy days.
 Unattended lawn chairs will be picked up and disposed of.

 It is also recommended to carry sufficient cash if you plan to make purchases at the concessions booths (ie. food, drinks, souvenirs, etc.).
-However, for your convenience, we will also have an Automated Teller Machine (ATM) on-site the entire weekend.
+However, for your convenience, we will also have Automated Teller Machines (ATMs) on-site the entire weekend.

 Please do not bring in hard-sided coolers.
 Packages, knapsacks, bags, etc. will be subject to search at the gates.
 Also note that there are no restrictions on bottles or cans of water, juice and soft drinks being brought onto the air show grounds.
 However, alcohol cannot be brought onto the grounds and will be confiscated at the entrance.

 A more comprehensive list of prohibited items is shown below: